olasunkanmi-SE/IntelliSearch/README.md

 Retriever:
 User Query: The user provides a natural language query.
-Reformulate User Query (Optional): The user query may be reformulated or rephrased to improve retrieval performance.
+Reformulate User Query: The user query may be reformulated or rephrased to improve retrieval performance.
 Embedding Model: The same embedding model is used to convert the user query into a vector representation.
 Find Closest Documents: The vector database is searched to find the top k most similar document chunks to the embedded user query.
 This step may optionally use metadata in the search.

 Reader:
 Top k Similar Documents: The top k most relevant document chunks are retrieved from the vector database.
 Context: The contents of these document chunks are post-processed and aggregated into a context.
 This may involve techniques like prompt compression or reranking.